India-Pakistan: First pilgrims make new border crossing to Sikh temple | DW | 09.11.2019

 Kartapur ended up in the Muslim-majority country following the division of India and Pakistan at the end of British colonial rule in 1947.

-Tensions between the neighbors, who have fought three wars since independence, have made it difficult for those Indian Sikhs who wish to make the pilgrimage.
+Indians have struggled make the pilgrimage due to longstanding hostility between the neighbors, who have fought three wars since independence.

 The crossing was first proposed in 1999 but it would take two decades before the passage would be completed.